Circe, sorceress divine,

-Of course, I need to remind you at this point that Kirke is one of Hekate’s witches.
-In one account by the ancient historian Diodorus, Hekate is Kirke and Medea’s mother.
+Circe is the witch-daughter of Hekate’s.
+In one account by the ancient historian Diodorus, Hekate is Circe and Medea’s mother.
 Hekate’s rise to dominance undoubtedly brings along her witch daughters.
-While Medea’s energy and archetype speaks to our shadow selves, Kirke summons us to boldly embrace the transformation found by speaking our truth.
+While Medea’s energy and archetype speaks to our shadow selves, Circe summons us to boldly embrace the transformation found by speaking our truth.

-NOTE: My personal practice includes Hekate and Her Four Sovereign Goddesses: Artemis, Medea, Persephone and Kirke.
+NOTE: My personal practice includes Hekate and Her Four Sovereign Goddesses: Artemis, Medea, Persephone and Circe.
 I employ their archetypes of wild, wounded, warrior, witch and wise one.
 Read more here.

-There are several different ancient sources for Kirke’s story.
+There are several different ancient sources for Circe’s story.
 Homer’s Odyssey is a great place to start.
 I’m cobbling together the ancient stories with recent academic interpretations and tossing in elements of Madeline Miller’s brilliant book for good measure.
-Kirke was fond of a good tale and she would have done the same.
+Circe was fond of a good tale and she would have done the same.

-* According to myth, Kirke turned a fair maiden into the sea monster Scylla because the guy she fancied and had turned into a sort of demi-god had a thing for the nymph.
+* According to myth, Circe turned a fair maiden into the sea monster Scylla because the guy she fancied, and had turned into a sort of demi-god, had a thing for the nymph.
 These were some of her earliest forays into transformation magic and truth revealing sorcery.

 Island Witch Queen

 Alone, abandoned and with problems all around, Circe could have chosen to meekly go about her business.
 However, she instead became a woman “isolated by, but not ashamed of her powers” (Yarnall, 1994).
 Circe taught herself to be a pharmakeia, expert in plant magic.
 She tamed the wild beasts on the island, including lions (panthers, etc.) and wolves.
 She took advantage of her isolation to develop her full capabilities.